redis/redis-doc/commands/hincrby.md

 Increments the number stored at `field` in the hash stored at `key` by `increment`.
 If `key` does not exist, a new key holding a hash is created.
-If `field` does not exist or holds a string that cannot be interpreted as integer, the value is set to `0` before the operation is performed.
+If `field` does not exist the value is set to `0` before the operation is performed.

 The range of values supported by `HINCRBY` is limited to 64 bit signed integers.